Urban chicken keeping: History

 Keeping livestock in cities has been common throughout history and is still practiced in many parts of the world.
 For example, 50,000 pigs were being kept in Manhattan in 1859.
 Local ordinances were eventually created to limit this, however, owing to the noise and smell nuisance.
 These ordinances were relaxed only in times of war when the urban populace was encouraged to provide food for itself.

 Urban relief gardens played an important role in sustaining large populations of Americans during economic depressions.
 War gardens played an important role in the nationwide effort to help win both World War I and World War II.
 Backyard chickens have become a common practice in the United States.
 These victory gardens made gardening a patriotic activity and introduced gardening as an activity for everyone, not just those too poor to buy their own food.
 Later, in the late 1960s and 1970s, community gardening started to make a comeback as a hobby.
 Organic gardening, urban animal husbandry, and community farms became popular and many cities around the country started community gardening programs for their residents.

 Revival

 In Canada and the United States, the raising of chickens on urban, suburban, and small town residential lots has become increasingly popular.
 For example, in Madison, Wisconsin, citizens formed a group called the Chicken Underground, overturned a ban upon domestic chickens and there are now 81 registered owners.
 A film titled Mad City Chickens was made about their campaign.
 More and more cities that had previously banned urban chickens are removing old regulations or making permits easier to obtain.

 Policies toward keeping chickens vary by country or city.
 Other cities with urban chicken programs and activists include Halifax, New York City, Portland, Oregon, Seattle and Vancouver.

 In the UK, the keeping of chickens has also grown in popularity with as many as 200,000 households involved.
-Sales of the fashionable Eglu hen house increased ten-fold between 2004 and 2009.
+Sales of the Eglu hen house increased ten-fold between 2004 and 2009.